johnrilling/shelltechnique/README.md

 netstat -plant | grep 3306

 # Conclusion Example 2:
-# You configured your server to synchronize policies from our configuration management server.
-This was accomplished by including a command in your servers crontab which downloads the "/policies/example-2" directory and runs the "policy_manager.sh" script.
+# You configured your server to synchronize policies from your configuration management server.
+This was accomplished by including a command in your servers crontab which downloads the "/policies" directory and runs the "policy_manager.sh" script.
 This script execute all the policies applied to your system.
 In this case it was the mysql.sh policy script accompanied by the associated my.cnf configuration file.

 # Extra Credit: Review the script used to configure apache on your server:
 more /policies/mysql/mysql.sh